videojs/video.js/docs/guides/live.md

 var player = videojs('some-player-id', {liveui: true});
 ```

-The new user interface shows the `ProgressControl` component on the controlbar, hides the `LiveDisplay` component, and shows the new `SeekToLive` component when Video.js detects that the video that it is playing is live (via a `durationchange` event).
+The new user interface shows the `ProgressControl` component on the control bar, hides the `LiveDisplay` component, and shows the new `SeekToLive` component when Video.js detects that the video that it is playing is live (via a `durationchange` event).
 Along with the `ProgressControl` update we also updated all the time tooltips on the player to indicate a negative number from the live current time, rather than seeking to a specific time.

 > Note: It does this by adding the `vjs-live` and `vjs-liveui` class to the player and the showing/hiding of components is all handled in css.

 The new live user interface shows the progress/seek bar and lets the user seek backwards/forwards within the live window.
 Next it adds a button, via the `SeekToLive` component that can be clicked when the user is behind live that will seek to the live current time.
 That same button indicates if the `currentTime` of the player is live via a grey circle when not live and a red circle when live.

 To view a sample of this user interface please:
-1. clone the repository, and cd into that directory
+1. clone the repository, and move into that directory
 2. run `npm install` or `npm ci` to install all necessary packages
 3. run `npm start` to start the local server
 4. open `localhost:9999/sandbox/liveui.html`